beomagi/pytrace/README.md

 ```bash
 ./pytrace google.com
 ```
-Starts web viewer on 127.0.0.1:8000
+Starts web viewer on 127.0.0.1:8000.<br/>
-Use an ssh tunnel to run on a server and access remotely
+Use an ssh tunnel to run on a server and access remotely/

 ```bash